iCGY96/Model-Pivot/restapi/README.md

       "output_path": "/path/to/model",

       * parameters for IR *
-      "json_file_name": "The json file for structure of IR model", "proto_file_name": "The proto file for structure of IR model", "weights_file_name": "The weights file for structure of IR model" }
+      "proto_file_path": "The proto file for structure of IR model", "weights_file_path": "The weights file for structure of IR model" }
     ```